Unlimited PTO: Pros and Cons That Every HR Specialist Should Know

 Removing the cap on leaves for your employees helps maximize efficiency and significantly improves their productivity and well-being.

-The employees know that they can take as many days off from work as they want, as long as they keep up with their deliverables.
+The employees know that they can take as many vacation days as they want, as long as they keep up with their deliverables.
 So, it’s a no-brainer that no one would want to miss out on an opportunity like this.

 Therefore, it’s natural that they’d try their best to stay focused and make the most of their time at work.